OUR MISSION: To create a well-informed and stigma-free community with access to mental health services for everyone.

 CONNECT Summit County will focus on five Strategic Goals so that we can consistently, joyfully and with excellence, deliver on our mission.

-- Deliver Mental Health Educational Programming that Provides Useful Information and Combats Stigma: Create a year-round education program to help people understand mental health issues, empower them to take action and reduce stigma in the community.
+- Deliver Mental Health Educational Programming that Provides Useful Information and Combats Stigma: A year-round education program to help people understand mental health issues, empower them to take action and reduce stigma in the community.

 - Help People Navigate the Complexities of the Mental Health System: Provide support to help individuals find the mental health services appropriate for their needs through our Peer Navigation Services, Mental Health Resource Directory, and year-round programming.

-- Champion New Services: Identify gaps in mental health services and lead development of solutions.
+- Champion New Services: Identify gaps in mental health services and lead the development of solutions.

 - Advocate for Better Mental Health Services: CONNECT Summit County will continue to speak as “The People’s Voice for Mental Health in Summit County”.